COVID-19 & Other Health Emergencies Protocol for Study Away

 Students are automatically covered for health, accident and/or emergency evacuation while away.
 Evacuation is covered only in the event of extreme or dire illness.
 Learn more about PLU’s international travel insurance coverage.

 In addition, PLU strongly urges students to purchase Cancel and Interruption For Any Reason (CFAR/IFAR) insurance.

 All PLU-sponsored study away programs will have designated quarantine/isolation spaces available for students throughout the duration of the program.
-Students should contact their program (Wang Center for Gateway, 3rd party provider for Featured/Approved) for more details on quarantining in your host country.
+Students should contact their program (Wang Center for Gateway and PLU short-term faculty-led courses, third party provider for Featured/Approved) for more details on quarantining/isolating in your host country/community.

-Students participating in Featured or Approved programs may have their initial arrival quarantine provided and paid for them, depending on the program.
-Students must work with their program provider to determine who will pay for any expenses due to quarantine requirements.
+Students participating in Featured or Approved programs must work with their program provider to determine who will pay for any expenses due to quarantine requirements.
 PLU will not pay for any quarantine related expenses for Featured or Approved program students.

-Costs associated with COVID-19, including requirements to quarantine, changes to travel, etc. are not covered by the university’s travel insurance.
+Costs associated with COVID-19, including requirements to quarantine, changes to travel, etc. may not be covered by the university’s travel insurance.